 Shapiro and Stevenson write about strategy and decision-making generally, but their advice is particularly apt in negotiation.

-- Identify your major goals, they advise, then map out more than one path to reach them.
+- Identify your major goals, they advise, then map out multiple paths to reach them.

 - Don't try to account for too many possibilities (otherwise the complexity of your map will make it impossible to comprehend).